-A site plant survey conducted by BLM, USFWS, CPW (Colorado Natural Areas Program [CNAP]), and WWL in September, 2014 resulted in a number of P. debilis locations being mapped on both OOSI and BLM lands from the Research Mine to the Lower Bench (Figure 11).
-On March 25, 2015, 39 P. debilis plants were transplanted from the Lower Bench Road to the nearby road cut slope that is undisturbed by vehicle/equipment traffic (Figure 12).
+A site plant survey conducted by BLM, USFWS, CPW (Colorado Natural Areas Program [CNAP]), and WWL in September, 2014 resulted in a number of P. debilis locations being mapped on both OOSI and BLM lands from the Research Mine to the Lower Bench (Figure 10).
+On March 25, 2015, 39 P. debilis plants were transplanted from the Lower Bench Road to the nearby road cut slope that is undisturbed by vehicle/equipment traffic (Figure 11).
 The transplanted P. debilis have been monitored for production and mortality on an annual basis, providing access was achievable and snow cover negligible.
 Results from monitoring of the transplanted P. debilis indicate a current mortality rate of approximately 46 percent.
 The table below shows the mortality rate for each year since transplanting in 2015.
+No mortality rate was measured in 2021, but casual observations indicate that overall plant numbers have decreased, both in the transplanted plants and new volunteer plants in the area on and immediately adjacent to the Lower Bench Access Road.